ngtn0502/angular-note/README.md

 `Services` is also a place where we do some asynchronous task like calling value from APIs.

-`Servuces` is also use for cross-component communication.
+`Services` is also use for cross-component communication.

+`Services` is place we put business logic - it reduce the work load of component - reuseable - testing

 ## What is Dependency Injection in Angular?